mboldrick/invoice2/Development Notes.md

 # Development Notes - Invoice2

 ## Description
 A modernized version of my old Clipper "Invoice" accounting system.
 This version is built as a web app using Laravel 6, Bootstrap 4, and MySQL 8.

 ## Goal
 Start by creating a list of clients and associated jobs.
 Then decide whether to create invoices directly or to build an "inventory" and time-tracking system from which to generate invoices.
 Once invoices are being generated, create a way to record payments against invoices.
 That should provide a basic accounts receivable system.
 From there, I will create an accounts payable system, primarily to record expenses for tax purposes.
 I will work through all the functions that are in the old Invoice program and decide, one-by-one, which ones to implement.

 ## Project Statement / Manifesto (Overview)
 Start by handling clients, then jobs (i.e., cases or projects).
 All the client info - name, address, phone, email, and notes - will start in a single table.
 Once the CRUD for clients is complete, I'll create the jobs table (I plan to name it projects).
 A project will be associated with a single client.

 Later, for the clients table, I may extract address(es), phone number(s), and email address(es) into separate tables, so a client can have several of each.
 Countries and U.S. states can be changed to look-up tables.
 I will also add a boolean to identify the client as a person or a company.
 If it is a company, it will refer to a "people" table that has name (first, middle, last, etc.), title, etc. and point to the email and phone number tables.
 There will be a designtion as to which person(s) should receive invoices.

 ## What am I doing today? (small chunks)
 **2019-11-07**
-- Include fontawesome for access to view, edit, delete, and "more" icons
 - Make a create form; then store the data
 - Add validation
 - Display flash message for successful client creation